 We view the hiring of people with disabilities as a social responsibility, and make active efforts in this area.
 The Committee for Employment of People with Disabilities implements hiring, job assignments, manager and supervisor education, and workplace settlement.
 We place particular emphasis on getting people settled in the workplace, monitoring conditions through regular care interviews, taking up problems, and formulating 3-year plans for improvement of the workplace environment.
 We are also systematically installing restrooms for all with consideration of the workplace environment.
-Work that people with disabilities can perform is identified, and they are systematically hired and placed.
+Work that people with plan to improve the workplace envi- to support independence ronment, and are making systematic improvements such as installing re strooms with consideration of people with disabilities disabilities can perform is identified, and they are systematically hired and placed.
 As of the end of FY2021 (March 1, 2022), 127 people with disabilities had been hired for a hiring rate of 2.39%, exceeding the legally mandated employment rate of 2.3%.